ffund/network-modeling-and-analysis/common-mistakes-simulation/SIMULATION.md

 ns mm1.tcl # run it
 ```

-and get the mean value of queue size in packets:
+and get the mean value of queue occupancy in packets:

 ```
 cat qm.out | awk  '{ sum += $5 } END { if (NR > 0) print sum / NR }'